Subscribe and receive the latest news from the industry Article

 Following a period of redevelopment, CNE, part of Turner, a Time Warner company, is now focused on launching several new licensing initiatives worldwide based on the new series for its iconic "Ben 10" franchise and the relaunch of "The PowerPuff Girls," as well as the popularity of its Adult Swim programs, including "Rick and Morty," and various other digital content and apps.

 "Four to five years ago we didn't have the well-rounded portfolio that we have today," says Peter Yoder, vice president, Cartoon Network Enterprises, North America.
 "If you look back at CN and the brands we were pitching to retail, it was very much focused on boys 6 to 11.
-One of the great things our content team has done is not only look to have a strong core boys' offering, but also looking at programs from Adult Swim, which hits the tween/teen young adult audience,
+One of the great things our content team has done is not only look to have a strong core boys' offering, but also looking at programs from Adult Swim, which hits the tween/teen young adult audience, as well as bringing back the 'The PowerPuff Girls' brand, which has a strong girl following among the girls that grew up with the brand, and creating products for them.
+We now have a much more well-rounded portfolio that includes boys 6 to 11, girls 6 to 11 and tweens, teens and young adults."

 As CNE gears up for NY Toy Fair this month, Yoder believes that the licensor’s partners are looking at its popular franchises with a fresh perspective, and justifiably so, as new content is driving the development of new products.
 The underlying message to its partners is simply that CNE is committed to strengthening and growing its evergreen franchises over the long-term.